rust-unofficial/patterns/patterns/interpreter.md

 In the previous example we have two terminal symbols `(` and `)`.
-We define a single nonterminal (at the same time the start) symbol `S` and priduction rules as
+We define a single nonterminal (at the same time the start) symbol `S` and production rules as

 ```ignore
 S -> SS